 Don't delay.
 Learn about your rights.

-Oberheiden, P.C. offers effective pharmacy compliance programs to avoid or to mitigate government investigations.
+Oberheiden, P.C. offers effective compliance programs, for pharmacies, to avoid or to mitigate government investigations.
 Our compliance attorneys bring in the experience of former government officials, former chief prosecutors for healthcare fraud from the Department of Justice, and team leaders and chief coordinators of the Medicare Fraud Strike Force.
 We have an impeccable track record when it comes to avoiding criminal charges in healthcare matters.

 Emergency Defense Package